zng-ui/zng/TODO/Text.md

 * Padding affects the baseline incorrectly.
     - Baseline in general is not tracked correctly?

+* (`SHIFT+Click`):
+    - Implement a way to extend selections that were started with double or triple clicks by char instead of by word or line.
+    - VSCode does it when you shift click inside text that has already been selected, but it also loses the initial selection.

 # Edit

 * Edit across multiple texts in the same wrap container.